-- During the transition phase it is important that FLUXNET remains inclusive, giving the possibility to everybody to get involved and have data processed and shared, without the risk to feel isolated or excluded.
-This can be ensured by a cross-networks support system, where clusters ready to process and distribute can temporary offer to do the activities for other networks or individual unaffiliated sites with, and here it is a difference respect to the current system, the agreement that in parallel all the - 255 networks work in the direction of the establishment of a reference FLUXNET cluster.
-It is also clear that a single Regional network could act as FLUXNET cluster autonomously, this is possible and it is only a matter of optimization in the use of resources.
+During the transition phase, it is important that FLUXNET remains inclusive, giving the possibility to everybody to get involved and have data processed and shared without the risk of feeling isolated or excluded.
+This can be ensured by a cross-network support system, in which clusters ready to process and distribute can temporary offer to do the activities for other networks or individual unaffiliated sites with, and here it is a difference with respect to the current system, the agreement that in parallel all the networks work in the direction of the establishment of a reference FLUXNET cluster.
+It is also clear that a single regional network could act as a FLUXNET cluster autonomously; this is possible, and it is only a matter of optimization in the use of resources.

-It is also needed to discuss and agree on all the technical details, which can start from the experiences already done in the context of the FAIR principles applications and development and prototyping of specific tools (e.g. see https://envri.eu/home-envri-fair/).
-The choices regarding the organization of FLUXNET clusters, the technology to use, the timeline for implementation and all the other technical details need a general discussion where all the regional networks should be involved independently of their readiness in the actual implementation.6 Conclusions
+To discuss and agree on all the technical details is also needed, which can start from the experiences already attained in the context of the FAIR principles and the development and prototyping of specific tools (e.g., see https: //envri.eu/home-envri-fair/, last access: 14 November 2020).
+The choices regarding the organization of FLUXNET clusters, the technology to use, the timeline for implementation and all the other technical details need a general discussion in which all the regional networks should be involved independently of their readiness in the actual implementation

+6 Conclusions

-The main differences between the current FLUXNET organization and the new proposed structure are the shared workload and overlap of competences among a number of organizations (FLUXNET clusters) that can ensure the needed robustness and
+The main differences between the current FLUXNET organization and the new proposed structure are the shared workload and overlap of competencies among a number of organizations (FLUXNET clusters) that can ensure the needed robustness and the real-time distribution of newly available data.
+All this without scarifying the visibility and role of the regional networks that remain crucial for their role of organization, support, guidance and scientific development linked to the local networks.
+The main benefits would be (1) an increase in robustness of the global network thanks to the sharing of workload and responsibilities, (2) the strength of the collaborations among networks and colleagues across the world, and (3) an increase in visibility thanks to the continuous availability of updated products that can lead to more users and resources.
+There are clearly also risks like in all changes that can, however, be handled with a smooth transition phase and a real spirit of collaboration (Table 2).
+The solution is also scalable once implemented, giving the possibility to include new measurements (e.g., new GHGs like

-- the real time distribution of new data available.
-All this without scarifying the visibility and role of the Regional networks that remain crucial for their role of organization, support, guidance and scientific development linked to the local networks.
-The main benefits would be 1) an increase of robustness of the global network thanks to the sharing of workload and responsibilities, 2) a strength of the collaborations among networks and colleagues across the world and 3) an increase of visibility thanks to the continuous availability of updated products that can lead to more users and resources.
-There are clearly - 270 also risks like in all changes that however can be handled with a smooth transition phase and a real spirit collaboration (Table 2).
-The solution is also scalable once implemented, giving the possibility to include new measurements (e.g. new GHGs like CH4 or N2O, see Knox et al. 2019, Nemitz et al. 2018) or new processing also starting from raw data.
-In fact the development of new tools by a FLUXNET cluster, already designed to be generally applicable, can be made available to all the others easily and without duplication the efforts.
-The proposed scheme would also move FLUXNET in the direction that was already defined - 275 20 years ago, developing a collaborative, self-organized and bottom up network, able to answer to new requests thanks to the continuous updates.
-This can works also as example for similar distributed observational networks that could benefits from the experience done in reorganizing FLUXNET.
-The evolution of the regional networks toward more organized and stable infrastructures, the large number of eddy covariance people that are now sharing data and collaborating in FLUXNET and the new spirit of collaboration among regional networks, are solid bases to do this step. - 280 Competing interests: the author declares that they have no conflict of interest.
+CH4 or N2O; see Knox et al., 2019; Nemitz et al., 2018) or new processing also starting from raw data.
+In fact, the development of new tools by a FLUXNET cluster, already designed to be generally applicable, can be made available to all the others easily and without duplicating the effort.
+The proposed scheme would also move FLUXNET in the direction that was already defined 20 years ago, which is developing a collaborative, self-organized and bottom-up network that is able to answer new requests thanks to the continuous updates.
+This can work also as an example for similar distributed observational networks that could benefit from the experience gained in reorganizing FLUXNET.
+The evolution of the regional networks toward more organized and stable infrastructures, the large number of eddy covariance people that are now sharing data and collaborating in FLUXNET, and the new spirit of collaboration among regional networks are solid bases to do this step.